jacksonSingleton/astrofunk.sh/src/content/blog/For the Love of Kanji.md

 >† There are plenty of cases of associated sounds for Kanji, however, there may be more than one and there isn't a guaranteed 1:1 correlation of a Kanji character to a sound.
 This is not the case for Hiragana and Katakana, almost always will か sound like kah.

-# 好きですか - Why Do I Like Them?
+# 好きですか - What's Good About Kanji?
 ---
 For Japanese people, I could presume that there is cultural significance and historical bias baked in to the continuation of the use of Kanji.
 However, I love Kanji as it allows every character to tell a story, show some etymology or be understood in context.
 With a baseline understanding of many kanji you can use context, the use of radicals, and compounds of entire Kanji to help drive the meaning of the character.